Category: How-To & Guides

 Additional Tips for Optimizing Internet Speed

-In addition to the primary steps outlined above, here are some additional tips for optimizing your internet speed:
+In addition to the primary steps outlined above, here are some additional tips to fix slow internet and for optimizing your internet speed:

-• Use wired connections where possible: Ethernet connections typically offer faster and more stable speeds compared to Wi-Fi.
+• Use wired connections where possible: Slow internet troubleshooting, ethernet connections typically offer faster and more stable speeds compared to Wi-Fi.

 • Limit bandwidth-heavy activities during peak hours: Avoid streaming 4K videos or large file downloads during times when internet traffic is high.